imaryan2212/BharatGIG/README.md

-# This project is developed under the auspices of XYZ BharatGiG.
+# This project is developed under the auspices of BharatGiG.